QuickTutorials/nodeJS_Tutorial/WebApplication/README.md

 - With css preprocessors
 - And maybe others...

 All of these features, and many others, are provided by GruntJS.
 But...
 What is Grunt?
 It's a task runner, a NodeJS application that provied automation, that are managed by npm.
-Further reading in http://gruntjs.com/.
+Further reading in the <a target="_blank" href="http://gruntjs.com">GruntJS site</a>.

 To start usgin grunt, we need need install locally grunt dependencies located at client/package.json with the following command: